-Carrying baggage within the main cabin of a Delta flight is not guaranteed, it depends on the capacity and type of aircraft on your route and the discretion of the airline staff.
+Carry-on baggage within the main cabin of a Delta flight is not guaranteed, as it depends on capacity, the type of aircraft used for your route and the discretion of the airline staff.

 If in doubt, ask questions at check-in before you clear security.
 You may be more comfortable on a smaller plane if you stow your baggage in the hold.
-If you are asked to do this for bags you are entitled to carry in the main cabin you will probably avoid a Delta checked bag fee.
+Delta checked bag fees may be waved if you’re asked to check a piece of luggage that you’re entitled to carry into the main cabin.

 2. Know the loopholes before you decide your Delta luggage size